Skip to content

 Non Use of Restrictive Practices

 SBT recognizes the prevalence and impact of trauma on individuals with disabilities and acknowledges that trauma can influence behavior, emotions, and overall well-being.
 A trauma-informed approach within SBT involves creating a safe and supportive environment that promotes healing, empowerment, and resilience.
-Applied Behaviour Analysts professionals employing SBT take into account the potential triggers and sensitivities, adapting interventions to ensure that individuals feel safe, validated, and respected throughout the treatment process.
+Applied Behaviour Analysis professionals employing SBT take into account the potential triggers and sensitivities, adapting interventions to ensure that individuals feel safe, validated, and respected throughout the treatment process.
 This trauma-informed lens allows for a more holistic and individualized approach to skill development and behavior change.

 In other words